Charlotte Tilbury: Awards

-Tilbury was awarded an MBE in the Queen's Birthday Honours List 2018 for her services to the beauty and cosmetics industry.
+Tilbury was appointed a Member of the Order of the British Empire (MBE) in the 2018 Queen's Birthday Honours List for services to the beauty and cosmetics industry.
 In addition, she was given the Rodial Award for Best Makeup Artist 2012, the CEW Achiever award in 2014, and was nominated for Veuve Clicquot Businesswoman of the Year for 2016.
 Tilbury has also been featured in the Business of Fashion 500 since 2013.

 Tilbury's brand has won more than 300 global awards since launch, including the Walpole award for Emerging Luxury British Brand 2014, CEW Best British Brand of the Year 2015, 2016, 2018 and 2019, Best Health & Beauty eCommerce Website of the Year 2016, Vogue Best Influencer Brand, IMAGE Most Innovative Beauty Brand and #21 in the Sunday Times Fast Track 100.

+In December 2023, Charlotte Tilbury received the Special Recognition Award at The Fashion Awards, presented by Amal Clooney.
+This accolade honored her outstanding contributions to the fashion and beauty industries, including her work on over 180 magazine covers and more than 600 editorial and advertising campaigns.

 Lawsuits

-In 2019, Tilbury won a lawsuit against supermarket chain Aldi, accusing them of selling a dupe of one of her products.

-In 2019, actor Brooke Shields sued Tilbury for using her name without permission for one of her products.
+In 2019, Tilbury won a lawsuit against supermarket chain Aldi, accusing them of selling a dupe of her products.
+That same year, actress Brooke Shields sued Tilbury for using her name without permission for one of her products.
 The case was dropped the same year.

+Personal life

+Tilbury is based between a Notting Hill townhouse and Ibiza.
+She married film producer George Waud in June 2014.
+She has two sons, Flynn and Valentine.